thetsGit/my-insights/main.md

 In terms of React, we tend to use default exporting when it comes to component files (tsx, jsx) because it enforces the single responsibility rule, i.e, whenever we have multiple things to be exported from a single component file (jsx, tsx), it is a good time to refactor our files appropriately.

-Yes! we might have multiple components in a single component file, but if we do have to export multiple components or alike (objects, functions, or else) from a single jsx or tsx file, normally, it is great to refactor our file, like extracting the frequently used components or alike to a kinda common folder or alike where they can be exported partially via [index files](https://dev.to/fahadaminshovon/-how-to-use-indexjs-fileproperly-302f).
+Yes! we might have multiple components in a single component file, but if we do have to export several items (objects, functions, or anything) from a single jsx or tsx file, normally, it is great to refactor our file, like extracting the frequently used components or alike to a kinda common folder or alike where they can be exported partially via [index files](https://dev.to/fahadaminshovon/-how-to-use-indexjs-fileproperly-302f).

 On the other hand, named export is quite practical to be used with like constant and util files due to its supported multiple and partial exporting nature.
 On top of that, it is widely used to implement the ["index js" pattern.](https://dev.to/fahadaminshovon/-how-to-use-indexjs-fileproperly-302f)

-*ps: good points and bad points mentioned above might sound subjective at some points, and they can presumably be different from different perspectives.
-And, most libraries tend to export their things in both default and named exporting ways to let the module consumer use any importing style (like both `import * from something` and `import something from something` are the same) and to diminish confusion*
+> *ps: good points and bad points mentioned above might sound subjective at some points, and they can presumably be different from different
+> perspectives.
+And, most libraries tend to export their things in both
+> default and named exporting ways to let the module consumer use any
+> importing style (like both `import * from something` and `import
+> something from something` are the same) and to diminish related
+> confusion.*

+*Respectfully,
+Thet han
+#11th April 2023*